 - Wood utensils will eventually stain and break down and isn’t dishwasher safe, and the cheap ones disintegrate quickly.
 But it’s a good option as long as you keep replacing them when they wear out.

 After extensive testing, our recommendation is the OXO Good Grips silicone turner.
 This is also sold as the StarPack Ultra Flexible Silicone Turner set.
 Alternatively, get a pair of silicone-tipped tongs.

 The skillets do not come with lids.
 Ozeri sells them separately: Ozeri ZP-30GL Green Earth Frying Pan Lid, 12-Inch, Ozeri ZP-26GL Green Earth Frying Pan Lid, 10-Inch, and Ozeri ZP-20GL Green Earth Frying Pan Lid, 8-Inch.
-So if you don’t already have other lids that will fit, I would recommend buying either those lids, or third-party lids such as these universal lids that go up to 12.6 inches.
+But to save money, I would rather just buy a universal lid such as this one.